 Related Posts

-Medieval History / November 20, 2024 / Central/late Middle Ages, disease, literature, religion, social history
+Early Modern, History of Science, Medieval History / November 19, 2024 / disease, Eurasia/Middle Eastern history, medicine, social history

 Olifants were Medieval horns carved out of elephants’ tusks.
 Their artistry borrows from cultures across the Mediterranean east, and they were used for special ritual occasions.
 In literature, the rash hero Roland ends up causing his entire army’s slaughter because he refuses to call for help on his olifant.
 The horn pictured here is from the 11th century, southern Italy.